 Plans for the manifestation of the World Teacher are changed

-From an early age Jiddu Krishnamurti (1895-1986) was trained as the vehicle for Maitreya, the World Teacher, to manifest through, just as He had worked through Jesus 2000 years ago in Palestine.
-By the 1920s the Order of the Star in the East had attracted a following of hundreds of thousands of people around the world, with Krishnamurti giving talks everywhere he went.
+From an early age Jiddu Krishnamurti (1895-1986) was trained as a possible vehicle of manifestation for Maitreya, the World Teacher, just as Maitreya had worked through Jesus 2000 years ago in Palestine.
+By the 1920s the Order of the Star in the East had attracted a following of tens of thousands of people worldwide, with Krishnamurti giving talks everywhere he went.
 However, when “Maitreya decided that He, Himself, would come” the plan “was changed and [Krishnamurti] was no longer needed in that way.”
 (Benjamin Creme, The Reappearance of the Christ and the Masters of Wisdom, p.203, 1979ed).

 Krishnamurti dissolved The Order of the Star in the East on 2 August 1929 in his opening speech at the Star Camp in Ommen, the Netherlands, which later became known as “Truth is a Pathless Land.”
 At the end of his speech he announced his own mission in these words: “My only concern is to set men absolutely, unconditionally free.”